 Location: 148 km from Banff & 92 km from Lake Louise along Icefields Parkway

-Amenities: outhouse, no picnic shelters, fire pits (permit costs 9.25 CAD/day)
+Amenities: outhouse, picnic & cooking shelters, drinking water, fire pits (permit costs 11 CAD/day)

 Popular nearby attractions: south of Rampart Creek – Peyto Lake, Bow Lake, Glacier Lake hiking trail, Chephren Lake hiking trail; north of Rampart Creek β Weeping Wall, Parker Ridge Hike, Wilcox Pass Hike, Columbia Icefield (these last 2 already belong to Jasper National Park)